PataphysicalSociety/soupault.app/site/tips-and-tricks/deployment.md

 The primary location for soupault downloads is [files.baturin.org/software/soupault/](https://files.baturin.org/software/soupault/).

 However, for a CI process, you may rather want to use a CDN'ed link.
-For this reason I keep mirrors on [GitHub](https://github.com/dmbaturin/soupault/releases).
+For this reason I mirror releases to [GitHub](https://github.com/dmbaturin/soupault/releases).
 Examples below use GitHub links.

 ## Netlify